VM-137/end_to_end_youtube_data_analysis/README.md

 - I have used AdministratorAccess for simplicity.

 ### Create S3 bucket
-* Created a S3 bucker with name "de-on-youtube-raw-eu-west3-dev" on eu-west-3 region, as the name indicates.
+* Created a S3 bucket with name "de-on-youtube-raw-eu-west3-dev" on eu-west-3 region, as the name indicates.